memopussle/cryptoX-React/README.md

 ### Challenges

-Redux toolkit was not easy to learn at first but then I became familiar with it quicker than I thought I would.
-I ensured I knew the basics and foundation first and continued to build on my knowledge of the library as my project progressed.
+- I intended to fetch several APIs to display different information on my website, such as Crypto news, market, and NFTs.
+The challenge I got was how to call different APIs for other information without repetitive code and how to only display six items on the homepage and all items on individual pages.

+#### Workaround
+- **Consume different web APIs**: I could use the standard fetching method or Axios.
+However, I want to keep my project clean without too many repetitive lines of codes; hence I went with the RTK query from redux-toolkit.
+It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic myself.
+Firstly, I need to call all the APIs, pass them to the reducer, and wrap all the components with the reducer.
+Now APIs are made global and public so that all components can access and use those data.

+- **Return six items on the homepage**: if a specific component is on the homepage, I pass a property called simplified and no property if the component is on its page.
+By giving that property, I can now determine when to display six items and all items from the API.
+If the component has a simplified property, indicating that the route is now the homepage, I use the JavaScript method slice to slice the array returned from API; otherwise, the path is an individual page, allowing all of the data to display on the page.

+#### Future Improvements

  I am sastisfied at what I have accomplished, but in the future, I would love to add some animations to this project, add a support page and link it to Stripe for payment.
 Also, I think it would be a good idea to integrate a live help and crypto consulting service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>